As a keen cyclist, you’ll already be familiar with the benefits of cycling, but you may not be aware of the amazing benefits of e-bikes.

 And to top it off, e-bike batteries are recyclable so you’re still doing your bit for the environment as you would be on a non-powered bike.

 How much do e-bikes cost?

 As they have an added motor, e-bikes are naturally more expensive than standard bikes, but they’re still a lot more affordable than you may think.
 Here at Halfords, we have a wide range of e-bikes for every type of rider, with options starting from £499.
-Plus, at Halfords you can pay over 24 months with Klarna, so you can spread the cost of your purchase.
+Plus, at Halfords you can pay over 24 months with Klarna on orders over £99, so you can spread the cost of your purchase.